Mickey MacKay: Professional career

 MacKay returned to Vancouver and the professional ranks in 1920 amidst charges by Millionaires' owner Frank Patrick that the Big-4 was secretly paying players in violation of amateur standards.
 Calgary media suggested that MacKay was one of the players who had informed Patrick of the situation in Alberta, a charge that he denied.
-On the ice, he helped lead the Millionaires to the 1921 Stanley Cup Finals, which they lost to the Ottawa Senators in five games.
+On the ice, he helped lead the Millionaires to the 1921 Stanley Cup Final, which they lost to the Ottawa Senators in five games.

 Remaining a top scorer in the PCHA, MacKay led the league in assists with 12 in 1921–22 and in goals with 21 in 1923–24.
 The PCHA merged with the Western Canada Hockey League (WCHL) prior to the 1924–25 season, and MacKay led the WCHL in scoring with 27 goals that season.
 MacKay was named a WCHL first team all-star in 1925 and 1926.
 The Western League collapsed following the 1925–26 season, and MacKay's contract was sold to the newly formed Chicago Black Hawks in the National Hockey League.
 He was the all-time leading scorer amongst PCHA and WCHL players at the league's demise with 290 points.

 In two years with the Black Hawks, MacKay scored 31 goals before his playing rights were sold to the Pittsburgh Pirates prior to the 1928–29 NHL season.
 He appeared in only ten games with the Pirates before he was traded to the Boston Bruins on December 20, 1928 in exchange for Frank Fredrickson.
 With the Bruins, MacKay also served as an assistant coach and manager.
 He won the second Stanley Cup championship of his career that season as Boston defeated the New York Rangers to win the title.
 MacKay played the 1929–30 season with the Bruins, continuing his management and coaching duties while playing depth minutes for a dominant team.